nefcheff/ML2Project/README.md

 <img src="ImageLib/imageNls.jpg" alt="NLS image" style="width:200px;"/>

+A detailed description of the entire data set can be found in the [CD&S DATASET PREPRINT](https://arxiv.org/pdf/2110.12084v1).

 ## 4. Modeling

+First i
 I decided to use a pre-trained model from Keras for the task and to fine-tune it.
 For the base model I use the EfficientNetB0 model which was developed by Google with 1.2 million images in 1000 classes.
 It is already quite accurate with a top-1 accuracy of 77.1%.
 The model has about 5.3 million parameters and an input resolution of 224x224 pixels (Documentation: [EfficientNetB0](https://keras.io/api/applications/efficientnet/#efficientnetb0-function))

 ## 5. Interpretation and Validation